-- Personal data (last name, first name, date of birth) - Information about the test (disease, type of test, product, manufacturer) - Information about the testing procedure (date and time of the test, location of the testing centre) - Test result - The RKI's digital signature - Unique test certificate identifier.
+- Personal data (last name, first name, date of birth) - Information about the test (disease, type of test, product, manufacturer) - Information about the testing procedure (date and time of the test, location of the testing centre) - Test result - The RKI's digital signature k.
+Usage data (data sharing)

+• Unique test certificate identifier.